John R. Adler: Biography

 In April 2010, Adler was appointed vice president and chief of New Clinical Applications at Varian Medical Systems.

 Since 2015 he has served as the founder and CEO of Zap Surgical Systems.

 In 2018 Adler was awarded the Cushing Award for Technical Excellence and Innovation in Neurosurgery, presented at the AANS Annual Scientific Meeting.
 In 2025, Adler was inducted into the National Inventors Hall of Fame and named one of three finalists for the Thomas J. Fogarty Innovation Prize.

-He is the father of Trip Adler, co-founder and CEO of Scribd, and Dr. Brit Adler, assistant professor of medicine in the division of rheumatology at Johns Hopkins Medicine.
+He is the father of Trip Adler, co-founder and CEO of Scribd, and Brit Adler, assistant professor of medicine in the division of rheumatology at Johns Hopkins Medicine.